mstable/mStable-docs/appendix/roadmap.md

 {% hint style="warning" %}
 These dates are provisional and subject to change.
-The items on the list is by no means exhaustive but should show a rough outline of some key things we have planned for the core protocol
+The items on the list are by no means exhaustive but should show a rough outline of some key things we have planned for the core protocol
 {% endhint %}

 ## Milestones \(Short term\)